yalesov/php-file-system-manager/README.md

 }
 ```

-Recursively iterate the directory `foo`, listing all files (child-first):
+Recursively iterate the directory `foo`, listing all directories (child-first):

 ```php
 use \Heartsentwined\FileSystemManager\FileSystemManager;